"Peacock Aurora" © 2007 RL.Dietz

 They are most intense in an area known as the "aurora ovals" which

 range roughly from 12 to 23 degrees from the magnetic polar regions of Earth.
-The oval is largest
+The ring is largest

 The colorful lights in the sky appear in a variety of shapes that can change quickly.